Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/OTA/OTA - Update Firmware to Ameba via OTA.rst

 |image07|

-Upon the mDNS service is established successfully, this IP address will be multicast and appears in Arduino IDE "Tools" -> "Port" -> "Network Ports: My Ameba at 192.168.xxx.xxx".
+Upon the mDNS service is established successfully, this IP address will be multicast and appears in Arduino IDE :guilabel:`Tools -> Port -> Network Ports: My Ameba at 192.168.xxx.xxx`

 |image08|